> Nic Jones > Songs > Billy Don't You Weep for Me

 Billy Don't You Weep for Me

 This song is from a broadside with the title Unfortunate Sally or Billy Don't You Cry for Me (printed 1833 and 1841 by T. Birt, 39, Great St. Andrew Street, Seven Dials, London.
 Firth b.25(51)).
 Nic Jones wrote the tune in 9/8 to fit the odd metre of the text.
-He recorded the song for his album From the Devil to a Stranger, and this recording has also been included in the Topic Records 4CD anthology The Acoustic Folk Box.
+He sang the song as Billy Don't You Weep for Me on his 1978 album From the Devil to a Stranger, and this recording has also been included in the Topic Records 4CD anthology The Acoustic Folk Box.

 Jon Boden sang Billy Don't You Weep for Me (“A strange, spikey broadside from Nic Jones.
 All very Hogarthian.”) as the 15 March 2011 entry of his project A Folk Song a Day.